A. E. Coppard: Life

 In 1932 after Lily Anne had died of cancer, Coppard married Winifred de Kok, with whom he had already had one daughter.
 Among Coppard's other love affairs was a relationship with Gay Taylor, wife of Harold Taylor, who founded the Golden Cockerel Press.

 Coppard's fiction was influenced by Thomas Hardy and de Maupassant among others.
 His work enjoyed some popularity in the United States after his Collected Tales was chosen as a selection by the Book of the Month Club.
+In the introduction to this collection of 38 stories, Coppard stated that "it is my feeling that the closer the modern short story conforms to that ancient tradition of being spoken to you, rather than being read at you, the more acceptable it becomes".

 In his mini-biography in Twentieth Century Authors, Coppard lists Abraham Lincoln as the politician he admired most.
 Coppard also listed Sterne, Dickens, James, Hardy, Shaw, Chekhov and Joyce as authors he valued; conversely, he expressed a dislike for the works of D. H. Lawrence, T. E. Lawrence, and Rudyard Kipling.

 In Nancy Cunard's 1937 book Authors take Sides on the Spanish War, Coppard endorsed the Republicans.

 Coppard's nephew was George Coppard, a British soldier who served with the UK Machine Gun Corps during World War I, known for his memoirs With A Machine Gun to Cambrai.

 Critical reception

 Coppard's short stories were praised by Ford Madox Ford and Frank O'Connor.
 His 1931 collection Nixey's Harlequin received good reviews from Leonard Strong, Gerald Bullett, and The Times Literary Supplement (which praised Coppard's "brilliant virtuosity as a pure spinner of tales").
 Coppard's supernatural fiction was admired by Algernon Blackwood.
 Brian Stableford argues that Coppard's fantasy has a similar style to that of Walter de la Mare and that "many of his mercurial and oddly plaintive fantasies are deeply disturbing".

-Since his death, two selections of Coppard's stories have been published: Dusky Ruth and Other Stories, with an introduction by Doris Lessing, and The Hurly Burly and Other Stories, edited by Russell Banks.
+Since his death, several selections of Coppard's stories have been published: these include Dusky Ruth and Other Stories, with an introduction by Doris Lessing, and The Hurly Burly and Other Stories, edited by Russell Banks.
 In his introduction, Banks praises Coppard's treatment of women: "Like Maupassant, [he] was a careful, affectionate, compassionate observer of the lives of women, particularly poor, abandoned, or 'fallen' women."
 Reviewing Banks's selection in the London Review of Books, Blake Morrison noted that Coppard's tales "are chiefly concerned with ... romantic intrigue, disappointment and despair" but that his best work had rural settings: "[Coppard's] rare forays into an urban middle-class setting are unconvincing; unless his characters are speaking in rural dialect, with a keen attentiveness to the natural world, they sound off key."